syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 ### Enable trackball

-The [`enableTrackball`]() is used to enables or disables the trackball feature for specific series.
-When enabled this property, the trackball provides additional information about data points when you tap or interact with the data point area.
+The [`enableTrackball`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/enableTrackball.html) is used to enable or disable the trackball feature for specific series.
+When enabled this property, the trackball provides additional information about data points when you tap or interact with the chart area.

 Defaults to `true`.